All About Robin Price

 Robin has boiled down everything he has learned about getting children writing into a free A4 pdf for teachers.
-Please email email@example.com with the word ‘Tips’ in the subject line and he will send you Robin’s 7 Tips For Story Writing.

 Robin was commissioned by the Shakespeare’s Birthplace Trust to get students writing poetry and verse inspired by Shakespeare’s plays.

 His exciting series of workshops can be run as poetry or creative writing workshops aimed at all levels from Y2 – Y8 based on a number of popular Shakespeare texts.

 What are Robin’s events like?

 Teachers sometimes say that some author events can go a bit flat after the initial excitement has died down, so Robin created a series of assemblies that are fun and very interactive.
 Imagine your pupils rebelling against the Romans, planning a Viking raid or acting out a Greek tragedy.
 Since 2006, Robin done over 200 sessions in schools, libraries and festivals around the UK.These workshops link in with the history curriculum.
 Robin’s whole school assemblies get rave reviews – for example children get to hunt mammoths using foam spears or escape from a Mayan temple.

 What levels does Robin work with?
 Robin has written books for all ages from Y1 to Y9.
 So you can put together a day (or days) of assemblies and workshops that cater for all age groups.

 For Y2 to Y8 – Robin’s assemblies link history with writing.
 Romans, Vikings, Celts, Anglo Saxons, Greeks, Egyptians and Shakespeare are all favourite topics for assemblies, followed by workshops.

-Robin found that graphic novels are a great hook, (via his WBD recommended title London Deep, set in the future in a flooded world).
+For Y4 to Y9 – Graphic novels are a great hook for these students, (via his WBD recommended title London Deep, set in the future in a flooded world).

 Reception and Y1 – Since marauding vikings and gladiators can be a bit scary for the younger children, Robin developed a fun show (and workshops) based on Roobarb & Custard and his 2008 book Count Milkula.
 (Roobarb was invented in the 1970’s by Grange Calvery, but he edited the TV scripts into a series of fun picture books for Mogzilla publishing).

 Robin’s Sci-Fi/Manga writing workshops – These workshops tie in with his graphic novella/sci-fi adventure London Deep (set in the future in a flooded London).
 The book was chosen as an official Recommended Read for World Book Day 2011 and in April 2011 it featured on ITV1’s ‘Cool Stuff Collective’ where it was awarded 4 stars out of 5 by the 10 year old reviewer.
 London Deep is packed with cool artwork from Paul McGrory.
 Paul’s amazing manga-influenced drawings are very on-trend and can help to make writing more engaging for 10-14 year olds.
 Sometimes Robin will run a joint workshop with Paul, or he can come along with examples of the art on PowerPoint and concentrate on the story-development side.

 London Deep explores themes about the environment and the relationships between kids and grown ups, which your pupils can develop further in their own stories.
 Alternatively they might like to write full on sci-fi epics featuring aliens, vampires, ghosts or weird creatures from their imaginations.